undergrad-partner-school

 Financial Aid

 Be it a grant, loan, scholarship, or work-study program, any type of financial aid can be a great deal for most students.
-If you are interested in finding out more about need-based and non-need-based aid at Johns Hopkins University, here are some recent data you should take into consideration.
+Check out some recent data to get the information about need-based and non-need-based aid available at Johns Hopkins University.

 Need-based

-2,969 students secured some form of need-based financial aid.
+There were 2,969 students who secured need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at Johns Hopkins University is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was 3,010.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $10,406,534, and state $1,231,259.
+The overall number of students (including freshmen) who were determined to have financial need was found to be 3,010.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $10,406,534, and state $1,231,259.
 The students of Johns Hopkins University received the -institutional need-based aid in the amount of $173,983,286, and external in the amount of $2,529,606.

 $13,051